fischejo/comment/README.md

 * Für aktuelle Aufgaben angepasst.
 * Context-Menu -> Paste: implementiert
 * Automatic script update enabled
+* Pay attention: not compatible with jscomment beta.
+Backup your tree and load it in the new version.

 # FAQ
 ## Does this user script support Chrome/Chromium: